-The hompage of any eCommerce site will always be one of the most important pages on your website.
+The homepage of any eCommerce site will always be one of the most important pages on your website.
 It’s like the front cover of your product catalogue, where you have one chance to show the range and depth of your product offering and entice users into taking a shopping journey.
 So here’s our guide to getting the basics right.
 Following these basic requirements could fundamentally change your online return on investment.

 1. SEO Page Title